Category: Religious Landmarks

 Religious landmarks: churches, mosques, sinagogues, temples in general and similar.

-View moreThe name of the Protestant Fraumünster, often mistranslated to the Church of Our Lady, actually means Women's Church, referring to the foundation of an abbey here in 853 by Emperor Ludwig for his daughter, Hildegard, for aristocratic women of Europe.
-The head of the monastery was also the governor of…
+View moreThe name of the Protestant Fraumünster in Zurich, often mistranslated to the Church of Our Lady, actually means Women's Church, referring to the foundation of an abbey here in 853 by Emperor Ludwig for his daughter, Hildegard, for aristocratic women of Europe.
+The head of the monastery was also the…

 View moreSEARCH